Grimm-Child/.Matrix/README.md

 ```

 #### Note the WSL IP address
 ```bash
 ifconfig | grep inet
 ```

 At this point, you should be able to open an RDP session from Windows 10.
+- Open a `cmd` prompt and run `mstsc`
-Open up remote desktop connection window using `mstsc` and provide the WSL IP address found in the last step.
+- Provide the WSL IP address
+- (Optional) Provide your login info
+- Connect the remote desktop

 </details>

 ###### Fonts